I was talking to a friend last week who had this awesome salon idea focused on a new express beauty service concept.

 So don’t rush this.

 I will give you a rough cost estimate for each item in the salon expenses list.
-You’ll also get a recommendation for the best way to keep costs within budget while getting what you need.
-But (as you can understand) the exact cost for your salon will vary depending on numerous factors.
+You’ll also get a recommendation for keeping costs within budget while getting what you need.
+But (as you can understand), the exact cost for your salon will vary depending on numerous factors.
 So take your time.

-Go through each item in the salon expenses list below and try to find out what the exact cost will be for your salon.
-This will improve the confidence in your plan significantly and you’ll not have to keep worrying about finances as you start out.
+Go through each item in the salon expenses list below and try to find the exact cost for your salon.
+This will significantly improve your confidence in your plan, and you’ll not have to worry about finances as you start.

 1. Salon Loans and Financing (1.25%-10% Interest Rates)